-All Carrington College certificate programs except Massage Therapy can culminate in an Associate of Science degree that is awarded upon successful completion of all required course work, fieldwork and/or clinical rotations.
-Graduates of the Massage Therapy program can earn an Associate of Science degree by satisfying the Health Studies online degree-completion program requirements.
+Most Carrington College certificate programs can culminate in an Associate of Science degree that is awarded upon successful completion of all required course work, fieldwork and/or clinical rotations.
 These students will be awarded a degree in Health Studies.
-At least 50 percent of the total required credits must be earned at Carrington to qualify for an associate degree.
+At least 25 percent of the total required credits must be earned at Carrington to qualify for an associate degree.

 Tuition and fees vary by program and between technical and general education courses; see tuition table.
-Details are provided on enrollment agreement addenda provided to each student upon enrollment.
+Details are provided on the enrollment agreement addenda provided to each student upon enrollment.
 Tuition is due in full prior to the start of classes unless deferral arrangements have been made.

 Fixed Tuition Promise is available for Carrington College students who remain active and in good standing for the duration of their program.
 Students who withdraw or are withdrawn from school and are not reinstated within 180 calendar days from the last date of attendance are subject to a tuition increase.
-The tuition rate for active duty military personnel is \$250 per credit hour.
+The tuition rate for active-duty military personnel is \$250 per credit hour.
 Students requiring repeat work will be charged additional tuition at the prevailing tuition rate; repeated coursework will extend the program length and total cost.
 Textbooks may be purchased from another source, but they must be those required by Carrington and in the student's possession for use on the first day of classes.

-Electronic Book (eBook) - For courses utilizing eBooks, \$45 is charged for each eBook title.
+Electronic Book (eBook) - For courses utilizing eBooks, \$45 is charged for each eBook title as noted on the Enrollment Agreement Addendum.
 Each eBook title will only be charged once per enrollment and is accessible for five years if purchased from Carrington College.
-In most cases, students have the ability to purchase their eBooks from an outside source, but must purchase those specified by Carrington.
-Students wishing to purchase their eBooks from an outside source may decline the Carrington eBook.
-In these instances, a \$45 credit will be provided.
+In most cases, students have the ability to purchase their eBooks from an outside source but must purchase those specified by Carrington.
+Students wishing to purchase their their eBooks from an outside source may decline the Carrington eBook.
+In these instances, a

+\$45 credit will be provided.
 Students must decline by the end of the first week of the course for which the book is first assigned.
-After the decline deadline, the eBook is non-refundable.
+After the decline deadline, the eBook is non- refundable.
 If the eBook is accessed and/or the printed eBook version ordered, the option to decline is no longer available and the eBook is non- refundable.

 Printed eBook Fee - Students who want printed textbooks as well as electronic textbooks may purchase a black and white, soft-cover printed version of certain electronic textbooks.
 These optional printed eBooks are identical to the electronic textbook.
-Access to the ordering instructions are available in the LMS course shell.
+Access to the ordering instructions is available in the LMS course shell.
 The cost for printed eBooks is determined by the vendor and will be listed in the Carrington Online Bookstore.
 Students will be charged at the time of purchase.

 Electronic Equipment - This covers an iPad assigned by Carrington College as required by program.
-Students have the ability to purchase their iPad from an outside source, but must purchase one that meets Carrington's specifications listed below.
+Students have the ability to purchase their iPad from an outside source but must purchase one that meets Carrington's specifications listed below.
 Students wishing to purchase their iPad from an outside source must decline prior to accepting the Carrington iPad.
 In these instances, a \$400 credit will be provided for the electronic equipment fee.
 After the cancellation period, the cost is non-refundable.